df8oe/UHSDR/mchf-eclipse/README.md

 Version <219.26.x>

-Binaries are located in mchf-eclipse and are named:
+Binaries are NOT INCLUDED and must be built from the scratch.
-- bootloader_devel.dfu
-- mchf_binary_for_flash_devel.bin

-If you only want binaries and not complete sources click on file you want to download and then on the button "Raw" right above the grey bar.

 Have fun - Open-Source opens possibilities!